Return to Index

 Types of Child Car Seats

-- Babies should remain rear-facing until they reach the highest height and weight allowed by their seat's manufacturer or until they are two years of age.
+- Babies should remain rear-facing until they reach the highest height and weight allowed by their seat's manufacturer or until they are 2 years of age.

 - Harness straps should be at or below the baby’s shoulders.

 - Harness chest clips should be at baby’s mid-chest level.